-In order to become an enrolled agent (EA) and enjoy such benefits as a certified tax expertise, a federal license, increased income, and more job opportunities, you must pass the Enrolled Agent exam (officially known as the Special Enrollment Exam (SEE)).
+In order to become an enrolled agent (EA) and enjoy such benefits as certified tax expertise, a federal designation, increased income, and more job opportunities, you must pass the Enrolled Agent exam (officially known as the Special Enrollment Exam (SEE)).
 To help you prepare to pass, I’ll show you the Enrolled Agent exam syllabus.
 I’ll also discuss the topics covered by each IRS SEE exam part.

 If you are a tax preparer who would like the opportunity to represent your clients before the IRS, you can benefit from becoming an enrolled agent.
 Additionally, you can use the EA designation to improve your marketability, differentiate yourself from other tax return preparers, and become more knowledgeable about taxes and tax laws.